 Visual Art: Over the centuries, Italian Art has gone through many changes.
 Italian painting is traditionally illustrated by warmth of colors and light.
 Some famous paintings and figures are Mona Lisa by Leonardo da Vinci, Michelangelo’s David, others by Raphael, Donatello, Caravaggio, and Botticelli.
 Many of these artifacts are religious in nature.

 Music: From folk to classical, music has always played an important role in Italian culture.
-The Italian Opera, O sole mio, Antonio Vivaldi, Giuseppe Verdi, Toscanini, Rossini, Puccini, Pavarotti, Andrea Bocelli, and Enrico Caruso.
+The Italian Opera, Antonio Vivaldi, Giuseppe Verdi, Toscanini, Rossini, Puccini, Pavarotti, Andrea Bocelli, and Enrico Caruso.

 Fashion and Design: Italian fashion is regarded as one of the most important in the world.
 Milan, Florence, and Rome are Italy’s main fashion capitals.
 Armani, Roberto Cavalli, Dolce & Gabbana, Ferragamo, Gucci, Prada, Pucci, Valentino, and Versace.

 Italian Cuisine: Ingredients and dishes vary by region.
 Cheese and wine are major parts of the cuisine, playing different roles both regionally and nationally.
-Some famous dishes include pasta, pizza, lasagna, focaccia, gelato, bread, olive oil, salami, Parma ham, coffee, and cappuccino.
+Some famous dishes include pasta, pizza, lasagna, focaccia, gelato, bread, olive oil, salami, Parma ham, and cappuccino.
+Others include desserts are Cannoli, Biscotti, Pizzelle, Zappole, and Sfogliatelle.

 Italy is filled with beauty, culture and history.
 There is so much more to this boot shaped country and its people.
 My recipe this week is one that my great-grandmother Sofia passed down and eventually it was taught to me.
 It is a simple but yet very tasty dish that is from Calabria, where my mother’s family originated from in Italy.